-- 270 There are two Processor FPGAs on each L1Topo module.
+- There are two Processor FPGAs on each L1Topo module.
 The functionality they implement - can be grouped into real-time, readout and slow-control functions.
-Both FPGAs on an - 272 L1Topo module have the same wiring.
-Differences in functionality between Processor - 273 FPGAs on the same and different modules are due to different algorithms being run and are - implemented via different firmware versions only. - 275 Every Processor FPGA performs the following real-time functions: - It receives, from MiniPOD optical receivers, up to 118 inputs of serial data at 11.2 or 12.8 Gb/s per MGT link. - It detects any data integrity issues with help of the MGT built-in error checks and with help of CRC checksums embedded in the user data. - Any errors are registered and counted, error counts can be read and reset via module control. - 282 Any erroneous real-time data are zeroed. - It allows for fine grain data alignment to word (bunch tick) boundaries. - It allows for coarse grain data alignment in terms of full bunch ticks, up to 32 ticks. - It runs topological algorithms on the conditioned real-time input data. - It is able to share real-time data with the other on-board FPGA via parallel links - It forwards the trigger results (typically a trigger bit with accompanying overflow bit) to the CTP. - The CTP is fed with trigger results bits directly from each FPGA - Electrically (LVDS) via the extension mezzanine - 291 Optically via MiniPOD - 292 On the readout path, each Processor FPGA performs the following functions. - The Processor FPGA records the input data and the output generated on the real-time path in scrolling memories, for a programmable duration of up to 3(?) μs.
+Both FPGAs on an - 294 L1Topo module have the same wiring.
+Differences in functionality between Processor - 295 FPGAs on the same and different modules are due to different algorithms being run and are - implemented via different firmware versions only. - 297 Every Processor FPGA performs the following real-time functions: - It receives, from MiniPOD optical receivers, up to 118 inputs of serial data at 11.2 or 12.8 Gb/s per MGT link. - It detects any data integrity issues with help of the MGT built-in error checks and with help of CRC checksums embedded in the user data. - Any errors are registered and counted, - Error counts can be read and reset via module control. - Any erroneous real-time data are zeroed. - It allows for fine grain data alignment to word (bunch tick) boundaries. - It allows for coarse grain data alignment in terms of full bunch ticks, up to 32 ticks. - It runs topological algorithms on the conditioned real-time input data. - It is able to share real-time data with the other on-board FPGA via parallel links - It forwards the trigger results (typically a trigger bit with accompanying overflow bit) to the CTP. - The CTP is fed with trigger results bits directly from each FPGA - Electrically (LVDS) via the extension mezzanine - 313 Optically via MiniPOD

-- On receipt of an L1A, it writes data from the scrolling memories to the FIFOs, for a programmable time frame.
-This is only done for those data enabled for readout by the control parameters. - The Processor FPGA transmits data from the readout FIFOs to the ROD module, via a 9.6 GB/s MGT backplane link. - For module control and monitoring, each Processor FPGA contains a local IPBus interface, - which provides access to registers and RAM space within the FPGAs. - The Processor FPGA footprint on L1Topo is compatible to several FPGA types from the - 303 Xilix UltraScale(+) families.
-XCVU190 and VU9P are envisaged for L1Topo.
-They are all - 304 2577 ball devices. - Of the 120 high speed links available in the XCVU190 or VU9P, two(?) are reserved for - 306 control purposes (TTC data and module control). - Regarding general-purpose I/O, of the total of 448 pins available, five ?? banks of 22 pairs - each (???) are used for inter-FPGA data sharing.
-The pair count includes one pair of - forwarded clock per bank.
-Each one-to-one bank interconnect is meant to be operated in one - direction only.
-Receive and transmit lanes are not to be mixed within one bank.
-Inter-bank - 311 pin swapping is not allowed during PCB routing work.
+- On the readout path, each Processor FPGA performs the following functions. - The Processor FPGA records the input data and the output generated on the real-time path in scrolling memories, for a programmable duration of up to 3μs. - On receipt of an L1A, it writes data from the scrolling memories to the FIFOs, for a programmable time frame.
+This is only done for those data enabled for readout by the control parameters. - The Processor FPGA transmits data from the readout FIFOs to the ROD module, via a 6.4 Gb/s MGT backplane link. - For module control and monitoring, each Processor FPGA contains a local IPbus interface, - which provides access to registers and RAM space within the FPGAs. - 324 The Processor FPGA footprint on L1Topo is compatible to several FPGA types from the - 325 Xilnix UltraScale and UltraScale+ families.
+They are all 2577 ball devices.
+XCVU9P- - 326 2FLGA2577E is envisaged for L1Topo. - Of the 120 high speed links available in the XCVU9P, two are reserved for control purposes - 328 (TTC data and module control). - Regarding general-purpose I/O, of the total of 448 pins available, five banks of 24 pairs each - are used for inter-FPGA data sharing.
+The pair count includes one pair of forwarded clock per - bank.
+Each one-to-one bank interconnect is meant to be operated in one direction only. - Receive and transmit lanes are not to be mixed within one bank.
+Inter-bank pin swapping is - 333 not allowed during PCB routing work.